mist-devel/mist-binaries/cores/plus_too/readme.md

 Using the attached [ARC file](https://github.com/mist-devel/mist-binaries/raw/master/cores/plus_too/plusSE.ARC) the SE ROM can be named as plus_se.rom, and can co-exists with the original Mac Plus ROM.

+**WARNING:** Due to a bug in the MOVEP instruction on TG68K, SCSI data corruption happens.
+Don't use this CPU in SE mode!

 Old history
 -----------